I love Las Vegas. I’ve probably been 20 times. I gamble every time I go. I’ve also been to casinos in a handful of other countries including Macao.

 Then let’s say our friend says something histerically funny while an attractive cocktail waitress asks us what we want to drink.
 Surprisingly, we forgot the number (four) in our head.
 That’s ok.
 The next round you will start with a count of 0.

-It’s because at only 60 dealt cards, this represents 83% dealt cards have been 10s or 11s.
+It’s because 83% of the 60 dealt cards were 10s or 11s.
 This is well above the average of 38%.
 That means the odds of winning have drastically swung in favor of the dealer because we’re less likely to get a Blackjack.

 At 200 dealt cards, this represents only 25% of the dealt cards have been 10s or 11s.
 As this is well below the average of 38%, it must mean that there are a high proportion of 10s and 11s still in the deck.

 Actually, I went a bit crazy.
-That is the type of math involved in true card counting.
+True card counting requires that type of math.
 But as we are working in conservative estimates, there is a much easier way.

 Now that you read all of the above, here is an easier version.